Embodied Visual Navigation with Automatic Curriculum Learning in Real Environments: Approach

 \subsection{Reward Shaping}

-Our reward function provides negative rewards to discourage collision and intrinsic rewards for exploration and to encourage movement.
+Our reward function provides negative rewards to discourage collision and intrinsic rewards to encourage exploration and movement.
 We define it as:

-The binary indicator $\mathbbm{1}_{succ}$ is true upon reaching the target, and false otherwise. $\mathbbm{1}_{coll}$ is true upon collision and false otherwise.
-The hyperparameter $0 < \delta < 1$ controls the agent's affinity for learning exploration and motor skills compared to target-seeking behavior. $\mathbbm{1}_{expl}$ is an intrinsic reward for exploration.
+The binary indicator $\mathds{1}_{succ}$ is true upon reaching the target, and false otherwise. $\mathds{1}_{coll}$ is true upon collision and false otherwise.
+The hyperparameter $0 < \delta < 1$ controls the agent's affinity for learning exploration and motor skills compared to target-seeking behavior. $\mathds{1}_{expl}$ is an intrinsic reward for exploration.
 We keep a buffer of past agent positions over an episode, and provide a reward if the current position of the agent is some distance from all previous positions.
 We find that without the intrinsic exploration term, the agent falls into a local maxima of spinning in place to avoid the negative reward from collisions, which is difficult to escape. $d$ is the distance traveled in the current step, expressing the prior that the agent should be trying to cover as large a search area as possible.
+We do not use a distance to target term, as others have shown binary success to be sufficient \cite{midLevelReps2018}.